sainijit/edge-ai-suites/metro-ai-suite/smart-nvr/docs/user-guide/deploy-with-helm.md

     kubectl logs <pod-name> -n $my_namespace
     ```

-- For component-specific issues:
-  - Video ingestion problems: Check the logs of the videoingestion pod
-  - VLM inference issues: Check the logs of the vlm-inference-microservice pod
-  - Database connection problems: Verify the PostgreSQL pod is running correctly
-  - Storage issues: Check the MinIO server status and connectivity

 - Some issues might be fixed by freshly setting up storage.
 This is helpful in cases where deletion of PVC is prohibited by configuration on charts un-installation (when `global.keepPvc` is set to true):

     ```bash
     kubectl delete pvc <pvc-name> -n $my_namespace
     ```

-- If you're experiencing issues with the Hugging Face API, ensure your API token `global.huggingfaceToken` is valid and properly set in the `user_values_override.yaml` file.

 ## Related links
 - [How to Build from Source](./how-to-build-from-source.md)